MonashSmartStructures/ospgrillage/docs/source/rst/ModuleDoc.rst

 Module documentation
 #####################

-This page describes the details of processes within the ops-grillage module.
+This page details the processes within *ops-grillage* module.
 In providing the outline of processes, the developers welcome any improvements to its procedures via pull requests.

 ====================